carlosveigadev/palibot/README.md

 # Ruby On Rails capstone project - Palibot.

->  This is a solo projects at the end of the of the Microverse Main Technical Curriculum of the Ruby On Rails section.
+> This is a solo project at the end of the Microverse Main Technical Curriculum of the Ruby On Rails section.
 It's a real-world-like project, built with business specifications to improve and test the achievement of technical and soft skills gained during this section of the program.
-The main objective was to reproduce the design of liFEsTlye. - Mobile version Webpage inspired by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) on behance, with a different theme.
-I choose to create a website named Polibot (filipino word for 'wanderer') where people can write articles about places they have visited in the continents of earth.
+The main objective was to reproduce the design of liFEsTlye. - Mobile version Webpage inspired by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) on Behance, with a different theme.
+I choose to create a website named Polibot (Filipino word for 'wanderer') where people can write articles about places they have visited on the continents of the earth.

 **A glimpse**